apache/trafficcontrol/docs/source/api/v4/topologies.rst

 :nodes:                 An array of nodes in the :term:`Topology`

 	:cachegroup:            The name of a :term:`Cache Group`
 	:parents:               The indices of the parents of this node in the nodes array, 0-indexed.
-2 parents max

 .. code-block:: http
 	:caption: Response Example